endzi007/desktopDownloader/README.md

   - Automatically number downloads.

 ### Installation
-1. Download from "Releases" section above and fallow the standard installation process.
+1. Download from [this link](https://github.com/endzi007/desktopDownloader/releases/download/v2.1.2/dedex-video-downloader-setup-2.1.2.exe) and fallow the standard installation process.
 - if you get any warnings during the installation on viruses or that software may be insecure, just ignore them.
 This is happening because software isn't from verified publisher.
 You can check that software is clean by scanning it afterwards with any antivirus.
 2. Download latest youtube-dlp from [this link](https://github.com/yt-dlp/yt-dlp/tags)  and  download ffmpeg.exe  and ffprobe.exe build from [this link](https://mega.nz/folder/dglywDCY#ldVzLzEnlIGfKMgpgE97bQ)
 3. Put downloaded files into resources > static folder in your installation directory